30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 7. Get the most out of your PS Vita

-If you happen to also have a , do we have some good news for you.
+If you happen to also have a PS Vita, do we have some good news for you.
 Sony may not be focussing much energy on making portable games at the moment, but luckily there are some great things that the Vita can do in collaboration with your PS4.

 You can connect directly to the PS4 or via your wireless network if you are too far away from the console itself.
 Make sure that 'enable turning on PS4 from network' is selected in your power save settings and you'll be able to turn on the PS4 remotely from the Vita.